 Exercise can be increased slightly, little by little until you feel well enough to return to normal, but you may want to think about avoiding contact sports a little longer – in some cases until you have your permanent dental implants fitted.

-The all on 4 procedure is a welcome relief for many people who have limited or zero dentition or are currently unhappy with their dentures.
-And while the all on 4 implants treatment doesn’t come cheap, it can permanently restore a smile, allowing people to live a normal and healthy life, allowing them to eat what they want, rather than only what they can.
+The All on 4/6 Full Arch Implant Solution procedure is a welcome relief for many people who have limited or zero dentition or are currently unhappy with their dentures.
+And while the All on 4/6 Full Arch Implant Solution implants treatment doesn’t come cheap, it can permanently restore a smile, allowing people to live a normal and healthy life, allowing them to eat what they want, rather than only what they can.
 For this reason and despite the expense, hundreds of thousands of people have benefited from this tried and tested method of missing teeth replacement.

 Because both implants and teeth are placed the same day, this process delivers a rapid improvement in the quality of life and avoids the need for extensive bone grafting procedures.
 Therefore, shorting treatment time by many months in the process.

-The all on 4 system is suited to a wide variety of patients, particularly those who have lost or are in the process of losing multiple teeth.
+The All on 4/6 Full Arch Implant Solution system is suited to a wide variety of patients, particularly those who have lost or are in the process of losing multiple teeth.
 It’s also ideally suited to those partially or fully edentulous patients who are currently not happy with their conventional dentures.
 Naturally, the benefits speak for themselves, yet with such a lot riding on it, it’s important to find the right dentist.

-DDII – Cutting edge all on 4 implant dentistry
+DDII – Cutting edge All on 4/6 Full Arch Implant Solution implant dentistry

 At the Digital Dental Implants Institute, we’re at the cutting edge of dentistry here in Sydney, Australia.
 As an experienced team who have placed hundreds of dental implants, we use the very latest technology and techniques to perform computer-guided implant placement.
 For the patient, this means flapless keyhole surgery that is accurate to within a fraction of a millimetre.
 This makes placement more reliable, quicker, and more efficient than conventional implant methods.
 What’s more, because there’s no cutting involved, there’s also little or no bleeding and therefore no need for sutures.
 As such, recovery time is faster, so patients can get back to normal, quicker.